akrzemi1/__sandbox__/papers/ccs_roles.md

 Motivation
 ----------

+This paper provides some perspective on the recent issues around Contract Programming support in C++.
+While the authors of [[p0542r5]](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2018/p0542r5.html) work on the compromise solution, this paper tries to give some insigths into where the problems come from.

-This paper tries to list all 'circumstances' that can affect what semantics (ignore, run-time check, assume) we want to associate with different Contract Checking Statements (CCS) in different places in code.
-Our observation is that neither the current wording, nor the *roles*, as defined in [[P1332R0]](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2018/p1332r0.txt), fully grasp the perceived needs of the users.
+The conclusion is that there are more 'circumstances' that can affect what semantics (ignore, run-time check, assume) we want to associate with different Contract Checking Statements (CCS) in different places in code than what [[p0542r5]](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2018/p0542r5.html) proposes or even what the *roles* as defined in [[P1332R0]](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2018/p1332r0.txt) offer.
+While it might be impractical to put all these circumstances as requirements in the Standard, what the Standard could do is to allow provision for implementation-defined additional control over the semantics assigned to CSS-es in a program.

-Our conclusion is that while not all possible user needs can or should be reflected in the Standard, the Standard should make it clear that users may expect from implementations more control over the semantics associated with their CSS-es than what the
-Standard requires as minimum.

 What should affect the CCS semantics